All Episodes

 There's any number of ways.

-This th this this is the kind of thing this is the equivalent of in your local community when they uh threaten budget cuts, the mayor says, Well, we have to close the fire department.
+This is the kind of thing, this is the equivalent of in your local community when they threaten budget cuts.

-And the th and the townsfolk say, No, no, no, don't get rid of our fire truck, and they support the tax increase.
+And the townsfolk say, no, no, no, don't get rid of our fire truck.

-What they're doing here is trying to inflict this pain so that you, Heidi, will never ever again support the government getting smaller or budget cuts or what have you.
+What they're doing here is trying to inflict this pain so that you, Heidi, will never, ever again support the government getting smaller or budget cuts or what have you.

 And I get to go home and worry about a deployed husband and turn on the news and see my money going to Syria, for example.